 The Ogiek own the entire Mau Forest and oppose parcelling plots of land to individual households, which would destroy the forest.
 In line with the Judgment they seek communal title deeds for the Mau Forest, to return to their homeland, stop deforestation and resume their role as environmental guardians.

 If President Kenyatta moves forward with his plans tomorrow, he will formalise illegal settlement on Ogiek land, dishonestly claiming implementation of the African Court Judgment.
 This defeats the Ogiek’s human rights, undermines the court, and could prove fatal for the environment.
 Join our campaign and tell President Kenyatta that the world is watching.
 We will not stay silent while the Ogiek people’s human rights continue to be violated.

 What you can do

 - Engage with the campaign on Facebook, Twitter and Instagram using the hashtags #IStandWithTheOgiek and #AllEyesOnKenyatta.
-A social media pack with material is available for you to use here.

 - Donate to the Ogiek Peoples Development Program (OPDP) – OPDP is a non-profit community led organisation spearheading the legal battle on behalf of the community.
 Show your solidarity by donating in support of their continued work.